videolan/vlc/doc/executor.md

 The resulting executor is a "minimal" API, simple and general: it just handles execution.

-As a drawback, it does not help for interruption, cancelation and timeout, so the user has more work to do on its own.
+As a drawback, it does not help with interruption, cancelation, or timeout, so the user has more work to do on its own.
 For example, it must always track its submitted tasks, and implement boilerplate to correctly handle cancelation and interruption on deletion.